 A MESSAGE FROM THE EXECUTIVE DIRECTOR

-It has been said that “The Price of Freedom Is Eternal Vigilance.”
-For Black New Yorkers, this credo applies directly to our freedom, not just our liberty as individuals, but our collective liberation in the United States.
+It has been said that “THE PRICE OF FREEDOM IS ETERNAL VIGILANCE.”
+For Black New Yorkers, this credo applies directly to our freedom, not just our liberty as individuals, but to our collective liberation in the US.
 It calls for us to understand our history, accept the reality of the present, and effectively, collectively act on achieving full freedom.

 Our Mission Statement

 The Center for Law and Social Justice (CLSJ) is a community-based

 legal organization that specializes in addressing racial justice

 issues.
 CLSJ provides quality legal advocacy, trainings, and research

 services in a personal manner to people of African descent and the

 The Center for Law and Social Justice's vision is to be a resource